 PUFAs promote inflammation, and directly interfere with digestive function, encouraging bacterial overgrowth.
-More PUFAs, slower digestion, and increased bacterial issues, promote nitric oxide, estrogen, serotonin production, and other stress related things.
+More PUFAs, slower digestion, and increased bacterial issues, promote nitric oxide, estrogen, endotoxin, and serotonin production.
 All of the above can interfere with liver function, allowing for inflammatory substances to circulate throughout the main system in greater amounts.
-Systemic inflammation causes more stress, and further interferes with metabolism, increasing levels of all of the above stressful things, including levels of PUFAs in circulation.
-This can become a vicious circle of inflammation and disease promotion, and each element of the above story can effect the genes.
+Systemic inflammation causes more stress, and further interferes with metabolism, increasing levels of all of the stressful things, including levels of PUFAs in circulation.
+This can become a vicious circle of inflammation and disease promotion, and each element of the above story can impact upon genes.

 Excessive exposure to the breakdown products of PUFAs, interfere with the ability of the cell to use sugar for energy, increasing stress and inflammation, potentially promoting chronic hyperglycemia and diabetes.
 Hyperglycemia has been shown to cause gene mutations.